-^{91.} A large literature has evolved to test Olson's central hypothesis.
+^{90.} A large literature has evolved to test Olson's central hypothesis.
 Jac Heckelman recently reviewed 50 studies in this literature.
 He found that "on the whole, the theory of institutional sclerosis is generally but certainly not universally supported."
 Heckelman, "Explaining the Rain: The Rise and Decline of Nations After 25 Years," Southern Economic Journal 74, no. 1 (2007): 18-33.

-(for example, through a bailout or the promise of a bailout).
+For one thing, government privilege often encourages undue risk-taking.
+The problem is especially acute when gains are privatized while losses are socialized (for example, through a bailout or the promise of a bailout).
 The economic term for this behavior is "moral hazard."
 It refers to the tendency for individuals to take on undue risk when they know they will not bear the full costs of failure.

-A group of economists at the International Monetary Fund (IMF) recently studied this problem and its contribution to the 2008 financial crisis.92 They looked at data from nearly 9,000 lenders in 378 U.S. metropolitan areas spanning the years 1999 to 2007.
-They found that those lenders that lobbied more intensively tended to take on more risk as characterized by higher loan-to-income ratios, more securitization, and faster credit expansion.
+A group of economists at the International Monetary Fund (IMF) recently studied this problem and its contribution to the 2008 financial crisis.91 They looked at data from nearly 9,000 lenders in 378 U.S. metropolitan areas spanning the years 1999 to 2007.
+They found that those lenders that lobbied more intensively tended to take on more risk as characterized by higher loan-toincome ratios, more securitization, and faster credit expansion.
 When the crisis hit, delinquency rates were higher in those areas where lobbying lenders aggressively expanded their lending practices, causing these lenders to suffer abnormally large losses during the crisis.
 The implication is clear: those lenders that lobbied more intensely (other things being equal) were more likely to be bailed out than their counterparts.
 As a result, the heavy lobbyers took on more undue risk.
 Thus, the true costs of a bailout like TARP encompasses more than the opportunity cost of taxpayer money paid to the failing company.
 It also includes the cost of the moral hazard it induces.

 Privilege can also induce undue risk if it makes it more difficult for market participants to identify and learn from their mistakes.
-Financial economist and risk expert Nassim Taleb has explored this phenomenon in a number of works.93 In a paper coauthored with political scientist Mark Blyth, he explained,
+Financial economist and risk expert Nassim Taleb has explored this phenomenon in a number of works.
+92 In a paper coauthored with political scientist Mark Blyth, he explained,